lwjglgamedev/zvk/bookcontents/chapter-05/chapter-05.md

 };
 ```

-this code executes sets up an image barrier for the current swap chain image to be used to render to.
+this code sets up an image barrier for the current swap chain image to be used to render to.
 This is a new synchronization element
 that we will use to set up the image view in the proper layout.
 When using render passes (old Vulkan approach), some of these transitions
 were done automatically when starting the render pass.
-With dynamic render we need to explicitly transition al the images.
+With dynamic render we need to explicitly transition all the images.
 It may seem a
 little bit verbose, but, in my opinion, it helps to properly understand what is happening under the hood.
 Dynamic rendering also removes
 some verbosity associated to render passes, so at the end, I think it is worth the effort of explicitly transition image layouts.